-I’m always excited about discovering fun Chinese learning toys, and I was grateful when Joey from Play乐学 (PlayLeXue) gifted our family their Chinese Stroke Order Puzzle Set.
+I’m always excited about discovering fun Chinese learning toys, including this Chinese Stroke Order Puzzle Set from Play乐学 (PlayLeXue).

 Disclaimer: We received these products in exchange for an honest review.
-All opinions reflect my family’s experience, and all photographs have been taken by me.
+All opinions and photographs reflect my family’s experience.

 Why is Chinese stroke order important?

 For children who are learning to write Chinese characters, understanding the correct stroke order sequence makes writing more efficient, accurate, consistent, and legible.

 Even if your child is not yet writing Chinese, a general understanding of Chinese stroke order is helpful for learning to read Chinese characters.